nafeu-khan/algoclan/Readme.md

             "message": "User registration is completed successfully."
         }
      ```
      An verification link is sent to verify via email.
+Look at the console for now.
     1. **Email Verification**:
         - **Endpoint**: got from email. e.g. `POST /api/auth/verify-email/?uid=<link>&token=<id>`
         - **Response**: